hazzuk/compose-backupdate/README.md

 See the official Docker documentation for more details on [Back up, restore, or migrate data volumes](https://docs.docker.com/engine/storage/volumes/#back-up-restore-or-migrate-data-volumes).

+## Core Functionality

+The core focus of *backupdate* is in creating archived backups of your Docker compose stacks.

+### How it works

+1. 🔎Search the current directory for a *compose.yaml* file
+1. 🛑Stop any running containers in the Docker compose stack
+1. 📁Create a **.tar.gz** backup of the stacks working directory
+1. 📁Create **.tar.gz** backups of any associated named volumes
+1. ⬇️Ask to pull any new container images (`-u`)
+1. 🔁Recreate the Docker compose stack
+1. 🗑️Ask to prune any unused container images (`-u`)

+> [!NOTE]
+> Updates can only be performed manually.
+This is by design.

 ## Setup

 ### Install